YU000jp/logseq-plugin-template-js/README.md

 ## Step

 1. Edit few items `LICENSE.md` and `package.json` on Visual Studio Code
 1. Launch a terminal by contextmenu from the same folder as the repository.
+1. Run `npm install -g pnpm`
-Run `pnpm install`
+1. Run `pnpm install`
 1. Modules is installed and the development environment is ready.
 1. Edit the main script `src/index.js`
 1. Build the plugin.
 Run `pnpm build`